anynines/a9s-kubernetes-training/website/docs/docker/20-docker-basics.md

 Note, Busybox [8] is a tiny bundle of UNIX utilities.
 Consequently, the official Busybox container image [9] is also very small.
 Another interesting light-weight Linux container image is Alpine [10][11].

-Small container images are beneficial as it reduces the time to distribute new versions across the network.
+Small container images are beneficial as they reduce the time to distribute new versions across the network.
 Large images have hundreds of MBs whereas small images comprise a few megabytes only.

 ### List Running Containers